TigerMask1/play-bot/replit.md

 - **Custom Emojis:** System for bot-wide custom character emojis, stored in MongoDB and applied automatically.
 - **Mail System:** Inbox clearing functionality for users.
 - **Help Documentation:** Comprehensive in-bot help and command reference.
+- **New Player Onboarding:** Automated welcome guide sent via DM to first-time players when they select their starter character.
+The guide covers battle system, economy, drops, crates, events, and all essential commands.

 **System Design Choices:**
 - **Modularity & Scalability:** Core functionalities are separated into dedicated files, designed with MongoDB integration for production.